 Furthermore, we offer a placement service if someone wants to hire a PRIVATE caregiver directly.
 We vet all our caregivers thoroughly, so we can meet and exceed your needs.

 Helping to Raise Awareness of Unlicensed Caregivers

 It is so important to raise awareness of this Ordinance so we can educate the public.
 Above all, if you hire a private caregiver, you must ask them to provide their PB county ID.
 If they do not have one, they will pay a $500 fine.
 Meanwhile if you hire a caregiver without a registered ID, you also may be subject to pay a fine.

 In conclusion, the risk to your loved one is the most important thing we want to avoid.
 Why would you leave your elderly loved one, in the hands of a complete stranger?
 Someone who you truthfully know nothing about.
 Even if they did come highly recommended, a person’s situations can change at the drop of the hat.
 If this should happen, your loved one is now at risk.

 Be safe and be smart!
 ANYONE who comes in to your home to care for an loved one, must be qualified, credible and capable!

-For more information about Platinum Select Nursing, the Palm Beach Caregiver Ordinance or our PRIVATE CAREGIVER PLACEMENT PROGRAM, please feel free to contact us.
+For more information about Platinum Select Care, the Palm Beach Caregiver Ordinance or our PRIVATE CAREGIVER PLACEMENT PROGRAM, please feel free to contact us.
 (561) 998-3211.